Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Javier Brosch, Shutterstock

 The quickest way to derail the process is to be inconsistent.
-Once you start this training, your dog will get confused if you let it bark at the television one day but not the next.
+Once you start this training, your dog will get confused if you let them bark at the television one day but not the next.
 You might have times where you don’t have the time or patience to work with your dog.
-If you just need to unwind, put your dog in its crate or another room where it can rest in a positive environment without getting confused.
+If you just need to unwind, put your dog in their crate or another room where they can rest in a positive environment without getting confused.

 divider-dog